mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 - 8 Mitoses                       1 - 10
 - 9 Class (0 for benign, 1 for malignant)

-Here are a few samples:
+We will use separate training and test files **hy-lisp-python/deeplearning/train.csv** and **hy-lisp-python/deeplearning/test.csv**.
+Here are a few samples from the training file:

 {linenos=off}
 ~~~~~~~~